Hunger: Efforts since the global 2008 crisis

-Europe, with its more generous welfare system, had little awareness of domestic hunger until the food price inflation that began in late 2006, and especially as austerity-imposed welfare cuts began to take effect in 2010.
+Europe, with its more generous welfare systems, had little awareness of domestic hunger until the food price inflation that began in late 2006, and especially as austerity-imposed welfare cuts began to take effect in 2010.
 Various surveys reported that upwards of 10% of Europe's population had begun to suffer from food insecurity.
-Especially since 2011, there has been a substantial increase in grass roots efforts to help the hungry by means of food banks, within both the UK and continental Europe.
+Especially since 2011, there has been a substantial increase in grass roots efforts to help the hungry by means of food banks, both in the UK and in continental Europe.

 By July 2012, the 2012 US drought had already caused a rapid increase in the price of grain and soy, with a knock on effect on the price of meat.
 As well as affecting hungry people in the US, this caused prices to rise on the global markets; the US is the world's biggest exporter of food.
 This led to much talk of a possible third 21st century global food crisis.
 The Financial Times reported that the BRICS may not be as badly affected as they were in the earlier crises of 2008 and 2011.
 However, smaller developing countries that must import a substantial portion of their food could be hard hit.
 The UN and G20 has begun contingency planning so as to be ready to intervene if a third global crisis breaks out.

-By August 2013 however, concerns had been allayed, with above average grain harvests expected from major exporters, including Japan, Brazil, Ukraine and the U.S. 2014 also saw a good worldwide harvest, leading to speculation that grain prices could soon begin to fall.
+By August 2013 however, concerns had been allayed, with above average grain harvests expected from major exporters, including Japan, Brazil, Ukraine and the US.
+2014 also saw a good worldwide harvest, leading to speculation that grain prices could soon begin to fall.

 In an April 2013 summit held in Dublin concerning Hunger, Nutrition, Climate Justice, and the post 2015 MDG framework for global justice, Ireland's President Higgins said that only 10% of deaths from hunger are due to armed conflict and natural disasters, with ongoing hunger being both the "greatest ethical failure of the current global system" and the "greatest ethical challenge facing the global community."

 $4.15 billion of new commitments were made to tackle hunger at a June 2013 Hunger Summit held in London, hosted by the governments of Britain and Brazil, together with The Children's Investment Fund Foundation.

-Despite the hardship caused by the 2007–2009 financial crisis and global increases in food prices that occurred around the same time, the UN's global statistics show it was followed by close to year on year reductions in the numbers suffering from hunger around the world.
+Despite the hardship caused by the 2008 financial crisis and global increases in food prices that occurred around the same time, the UN's global statistics show it was followed by close to year on year reductions in the numbers suffering from hunger around the world.
 By 2019 however, evidence had mounted that this progress seemed to have gone into reverse over the last four years.
 The numbers suffering from hunger had risen both in absolute terms and very slightly even as a percentage of the world's population.